fossfunders/fossfunders.com/README.md

 The goal of [FOSS Funders](https://fossfunders.com/) is to **make it weird for companies _not_ to support Free and Open Source software** (FOSS).
-The strategy is to provide social validation by collecting logos in one place.
-Yay logos! :-)
+The strategy is to
+a) provide social validation by collecting logos in one place (yay logos! :-) and then b) to develop a [maturity model](https://en.wikipedia.org/wiki/Maturity_model).

 We link logos to pages where each company can give more details about their FOSS funding program.
 If we simply link to GHS or OC profiles, that doesn't add